 - Shock-like sensations

 - Temporary pain or swelling at the site where the device was implanted

 - Temporary tingling in the face, arms, or legs

 Problems may also occur if parts of the DBS system break or move.
 These include:

 - Device, lead, or wires break, which can lead to another surgery to replace the broken part

-- Wire that connects the stimulator to the lead in the brain breaks through the skin (may occur in very thin people)
+- Wire that connects the stimulator to the lead in the brain breaks through the skin

 - The part of the device placed in the brain may break off or move to a different place in the brain (this is rare)